Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 C# has three ways to read console input. `Console.Read()`, `Console.ReadKey()`, and `Console.ReadLine()`.
 These will read a `char`, a keypress and a `string` respectively.

 At first glance, `ReadLine()` seemed to be the way to go, and early implementations used it.
-However, I could not get a consistant experience using it. `Read()` had a similar restriction. `ReadKey()` seemed to gave me the most control over the keyboard input.
+However, I could not get a consistent experience using it. `Read()` had a similar restriction. `ReadKey()` seemed to gave me the most control over the keyboard input.

 I setup two loops.
 The first loop was in the main program.
 I created a basic command tree to load and run the challenge file.
 After starting to run, the main program shell handed off control to a input loop in the `Synacor9000()` class.
 An "exit" command would pass control back the outer shell.